© Copyright, 2014, R. Fleischer

 plug-in from your wall socket; and these very specific types are called Smart

 The EnDuraLast voltage regulator is supposedly internally fixed at about a 14-14.26, and hence a small amount more of the EnDuraLast output is used to keep the battery charged, once charged, than with the stock voltage regulator setup.
 That is because BMW's original VR settings for the stock bikes is closer to 13.8.
-I have always felt that BMW was WRONG in selecting 13.8, but understand why; which has to do with water use from the flooded batteries, and some minor other things.
+I have always felt that BMW was WRONG in selecting 13.8, but I understand why; which has to do with water use from the flooded batteries, and some minor other things.
 The Authorities (Police) VR is set higher than the EnDuraLast, however....nearly 14.5, depending on temperature!
 Most voltage regulators have a voltage versus temperature effect, purposely built-in.
-This is because the voltage needed to maintain any given charge percentage on a lead-acid battery will vary with temperature.
+This is because the voltage needed to maintain any given charge percentage on a lead-acid battery will vary with temperature, AND, the chemical conversion works faster with a slightly higher charging supply voltage, if the battery is COLD.
 The COLDER the battery, the more voltage is needed from the system.
 The voltage regulator, ideally, is mounted in the same airflow as the battery.
 Generally, only a few tenths of a volt is the temperature compensation, from perhaps 120°F down to perhaps 20°F.....the typical range of temperatures seen by the battery and VR.
 Some higher temperatures (and lower) are seen sometimes, and one can add a few tenths of a volt if going lower, subtract a few if going higher.
 Motorcyclists rarely ride where battery temperature will exceed 140°F (typically from engine heat blown over the battery).
-Few ride when the thermometer is much below freezing, but some do, even below zero.
+Some ride when the thermometer is below freezing.
 As the battery temperature falls towards freezing and below, the battery has a much more difficult time (it is, at its core, a chemical reaction device) producing the current needed to start the engine...which has higher friction due to cold oil and decreased clearances; and the starter motor is going to pull a lot more current.
+The chemical conversion of electricity gets more sluggish, and this is not only in battery delivery of electricity, but in re-charging, hence the higher charging voltage.

 STOCK 280 Watt Bosch Alternator:

-NOTE that the stock alternator produces what Bosch said!....note also that the voltage is a decent value, well above the minimum needed by the battery, to maintain a FULL CHARGE, at maximum output.
+NOTE that the stock alternator produces what Bosch specified.
+Note also that the voltage is a decent value, well above the minimum needed by the battery, to maintain a FULL CHARGE, at maximum output.

 The "ORIGINAL" first generation